ezWheelSAS/swd_ros2_controllers/README.md

 - `/opt/ezw/commissioning/`

-You can modify them and do the commissioning using:
+You can modify them and apply the commissioning using:

 ```shell
 cd /opt/ezw/commissioning/